Sonoma Valley Wildlands Collaborative

 What can homeowners do to make their properties safer?

-What is a controlled burn?
+What is a prescribed burn?

 What is a shaded fuel break?